Mohitb07/Mohitb07/README.md

-<h2 align="left">Hi 👋 My name is Mohit Singh Bisht and I'm a Front-End Developer from India.</h2>
+<h2 align="left">Hi 👋 My name is Mohit Singh Bisht and I'm a Full-Stack Developer from India.</h2>

 ###